ppcdhruv/Business-Portfolio-Website/DESIGN_BRIEF.md

 - **Layout:** The primary differentiator is the use of asymmetric bento grids, not standard equal-column layouts.
 - **Aesthetic:** The site must feel like a clean, well-designed text editor, not a typical, flashy SaaS landing page.
-- **Interactions:** Prefer inline elements (like the ROI calculator) over modals or pop-ups wherever possible to reduce friction.
+- **Interactions:** Prefer inline elements over modals or pop-ups wherever possible to reduce friction.
 - **Focus:** Keep data and key metrics front and center in the design.
 - **Simplicity:** The design must be characterized by minimal decoration and maximum clarity.